top of page

 Observers

-What happens to your feedback?
+What happened to your feedback?

-As part of this consultation, we will collect your name, submission, and, optionally, your contact details.
+As part of this consultation, we collect your name, submission, and, optionally, your contact details.
 Your name and submission may become publicly available.
 Submissions may also be subject to requests under the Official Information Act 1982 (OIA), which requires information to be released unless there are sufficient grounds for withholding it, as set out in sections 6 and 9 of the OIA.
 If you think there are grounds to withhold specific information from publication, please make this clear in your submission or contact us directly - reasons may include that the publication would disclose commercially sensitive or personal information.
 We note that any decision to withhold information under the OIA is reviewable by the Ombudsman, who may direct us to release it.

 Providing contact details is optional, but it will help us follow up with you if we have questions about your submission.
 Contact details will not be published if your submission is made publicly available.